Community

 Residents often get together before or after work to go jogging or biking or go to a fitness class.
 Recent favorite events have been The Broad Street Run (a 10 mile run through the heart of the city) and fundraising bike rides.

-To connect residents across classes, we have a Fall and Spring resident-organized retreat with yoga, games, apple picking, and discussions about improving their training environment.
+To connect residents across classes, we have an annual Fall resident-organized retreat with yoga, games, apple picking, and discussions about improving their training environment.